 As one of the top programs for cell-based therapies, our research focuses on improving transplantation outcomes by reducing or avoiding infection or relapses.
 Another component of our research looks at viral-specific cells to see how we can ensure patients’ cells have short and long term immunity.
 RELATED RESEARCH AREACell and Gene Therapy

 Texas Children’s Cancer Center has the largest and most comprehensive bone tumor research program in the United States.
 The program is designed to integrate the work of laboratory researchers and translational researchers with clinicians who are directly involved in the care of patients with bone tumors.
-The common goal is to discover more effective, less toxic treatments for bone tumor patients.

 Image Oncology Research As one of the best pediatric cancer centers in the nation, experts in the care of childhood cancer are on the forefront of cutting-edge resear